 1. Prepare the tofu and eggs

-- Cut the egg tofu into ½-inch rings and place them in a serving bowl.
+- Cut the egg tofu into 1/2-inch rings and arrange them in a heatproof serving bowl.

-- In a mixing bowl, add the eggs and salt.
+- In a mixing bowl, add eggs and salt.
 Whisk until smooth.

-- Pour the lukewarm chicken stock into the egg mixture and whisk.
+- Pour lukewarm chicken stock into the egg mixture and whisk to combine.

 - Strain the egg mixture through a fine mesh sieve into the serving bowl to eliminate air bubbles.